mahoney1/docs/animaltracking-tutorial.md

 3. Next, import the `ibpuser` identity which was exported as a JSON file earlier.
 Click on the '+' symbol under 'Fabric Wallets'

-4. Select to 'Create a new wallet and add identity' and give it a name of `IBPWallet` .
+4. Select to 'Create a new wallet and add identity' and give it a name of `ibp-wallet` .
 Next enter `ibpuser` in response to the 'name of the identity' prompt

-5. Enter `org1msp` when prompted to enter an MSP ID and hit ENTER
+5. Enter `org1msp` (or whatever your Org1 MSP is called) when prompted to enter an MSP ID and hit ENTER

 6. Choose the 'Provide a JSON file' when prompted to choose a method for adding an identity and browser for the `ibpuser.json` file in your HOME directory - select this.
 You should see messages that it was imported successfully and it will appear on the list.